superchris/stirtrek-2024/index.md

 ---

 ## Another benefit: Real time is essentially free!
-- Events can come from other sources that user interacation
+- Events can come from other sources that user interaction
 - Computing state and notifying clients is the same

 ---